-Let us summarize the scenario raised by the city council who, we should remember that, took unilaterally last summer 2015 (as advanced in the party political program) the decision to freeze the city hotel licenses.
+Let us summarize the scenario raised by the city council who, we should remember that it took unilaterally last summer 2015 (as advanced in the party political program) the decision to freeze the city hotel licenses.

-Although the wording of the 2016 advanced plan is relatively large, the most important issues to consider on future projects are:
+Although the wording of the 2016 advanced plan is relatively large, the most important issues to consider on future projects regarding the tourism establishments are:

-- Downtown area, adjacent area to the center, contained growth area and special area: 4 different areas with different ranges of limitations and define objectives
+- The downtown area, adjacent area to the center, contained growth area and special area: 4 different areas with different ranges of limitations and define objectives

-- Zero growth policy for tourist apartments throughout the city (HUT-Habitatge Ús Turístic).
+- Zero growth policy for tourism establishments throughout the city (HUT-Habitatge Ús Turístic).
 Read: business Airbnb and similar platforms.
 It still exists the possibility to group them together in a single building if the current Use Plan (Ciutat Vella) allows it.

-- The Special Plan does not include student residences provided they do not operate as a hostel and are linked to an educational institution (universities and training centres).
+- The Special Plan does not include student residences provided they do not operate as a hostel and are linked to an educational institution (universities and training centers).

 Each of the four areas defined by the Special Plan (see picture) establish, as we noted, different restrictions and/or regulations.
 So in the ZE-1 zone (red) no more hotel projects or expansions of places are allowed.
 It is intended by the municipality a decrease in tourist places.
-Cancelled bed permits cannot even be replaced.
+Canceled bed permits cannot even be replaced.

-In the ZE-2 zone (yellow), comprising the contour of the central zone (ZE-1) it provides for zero growth of tourist beds and no new licenses will be given unless equal beds are cancelled.
+In the ZE-2 zone (yellow), comprising the contour of the central zone (ZE-1) it provides for zero growth of tourist beds and no new licenses will be given unless equal beds are canceled.

-In the area ZE-3 (green) there is flexibility in handling tourist licenses (Hotels, Residences …), since they are less stressed areas for tourist accommodation.
-4,000 growth of hotel rooms is permitted, but minimum distances between establishments are established.
+In the area ZE-3 (green) there is flexibility in handling tourist licenses (Hotels, Residences …) since they are less stressed areas for tourism establishments.
+4,000 growth of hotel rooms is permitted, but minimum distances between establishments have been determined.

 The Catalan capital, due to its frenetic pace of constant evolution, is being a constant challenge for the current city administration.
 It is a huge challenge to satisfy all parties involved in this puzzle: on the one hand maintain the balance between the welfare of local citizens and stress caused by the sustained increase in tourists visiting the city; on the other hand, not slow down the biggest economic activity of the city (in GDP contribution and employment); all together combined with a change in the economic model in the city.

-We will closely monitor the evolution of the issue and will keep you informed.
+We will closely monitor the situation of the tourism establishments and will keep you informed.